chuckeles/elder-assistant/README.md

 4. Go into the repo directory - `cd elder-assistant`
 5. Start Jekyll - `jekyll serve`

-*NOTE: If you get an error about a certificate when installing the Jekyll gem (on Windows), check [this Startoverflow question](http://stackoverflow.com/questions/27573248/certificate-verify-failed-in-gem-install-foundation).
+*NOTE: If you get an error about a certificate when installing the Jekyll gem (on Windows), check [this StackOverflow question](http://stackoverflow.com/questions/27573248/certificate-verify-failed-in-gem-install-foundation).
 The first answer's solution worked for us.*

 You can leave Jekyll running, it will update the website as you change it and serve it on http://localhost:4000/.

 Also, get yourself at least a little familiar with [Bootstrap components](https://v4-alpha.getbootstrap.com/components/buttons/).
 There's a lot of them that we can use in the project.

+## Structure

+The HTML files in the root directory make the webpages visible to the user.
+Note that these files are wrapped in `_layouts/page.html` by Jekyll (right where the `{{ content }}` is present).
+If you want to add something that should be visible on every page, modify `_layouts/page.html`.

+Styles are in the `css` folder.
+Our custom styles are in `css/global.sass`, other files are for Bootstrap and Font Awesome (icons).

+Scripts are in the `js` folder.
+Our scripts are, again, in `js/global.js`, other files are libraries.

+Don't modify the library files.
+If you want to override something (i. e. a CSS class styling), do it in our project files.